Dr. Gary Tanchak, D.C.

 We use this to get a general massage.
 You can use it if you just want blood-flow stimulation or a quick pre-workout massage.

-The one on the Achedaway is more half-ball than full ball.
-We appreciate the tweak and we found it pretty useful.
+The one on the Achedaway is more half-ball than full-ball.
+We appreciate the tweak, and we found it pretty helpful.

-It is slightly squishy, but not as cushy as the one on the Theragun Pro, for instance.
+For instance, it is slightly squishy but not as cushy as the one on the Theragun Pro.

 achedaway pro ball head attachment